urbanjost/fortran-intrinsic-descriptions/intrinsics/RADIX.md

 ## __Arguments__

   - __x__
-    : The type of this value is used to determine which type model to query
+    : The type of this value (a scalar or array) is used to determine which type model to query

 ## __Returns__